kidaa30/ohimanual/content/ohi-manual.md

 > When your team has finalized data layers and updated goal models, these data and scores will be visualized through the WebApp.

 When first exploring a WebApp (for example, http://ohi-science.org/ecu), first note that it is possible to **translate** the site into any language that Google provides using the pull-down menu at the top.
+This will help with communication among your team.

 ![The WebApp start page.
 Note that it's possible to translate the page into your language of choice.](https://docs.google.com/drawings/d/11Gojqw0Xz4kUo_uM1Y699EKO3qN_dae0w93ICzXJ2Pg/pub?w=960&h=720)

 The WebApp homepage provides several tabs for you to explore.
 The interactive **App** sub-page allows you to explore input data layers and output calculated scores for each region (See **Overview of Variable Options**).
 More detailed information is about the default **regions** and **data layers**, **goal models**, and **calculated scores** based on global data can be viewed in separate tabs, as well as through the App page.